-The Courage to Speak® Programs have been in 40 states, 89 towns in Connecticut and 2 countries.
+The Courage to Speak® Programs have been in 40 states and 2 countries.
 Over a million students, parents, teachers, health professionals and others across the country have been involved in the Foundation’s programs.
 Developed with teams of experts in the prevention field, The Foundation’s programs include: an 8-lesson Elementary School Program (Grades 4-6) based on the book Sunny’s Story written by CEO and Founder Ginger Katz; a 16-lesson Middle School Program (Grades 7-8); a 12-lesson High School Program; and an After-School Program (4-8) and Courage to Speak-Courageous Parenting 101® a multi-session course offered in both English and Spanish, providing parents with tools to communicate effectively with their children about the dangers of drugs.

 Courage to Speak-Courageous Parenting 101 “Parenting Through the Opioid Crisis and Beyond” is the newest edition to the Foundations programming and is a single session program covering additional topics specifically related to the Opioid Crisis effecting our nation.
 To date, 151 professional facilitators and over 350 teachers across the nation have been trained by the Foundation to implement these live saving programs in their local communities.